keppel/lotion/readme.md

 Lotion lets you build blockchains.
 At any moment in time, the whole state of your blockchain is represented by a single JavaScript object called `state`.

+Users will create `transactions`: JavaScript objects that tell the application how to mutate the blockchain's `state`.

 Every user who runs your Lotion app will interact with the same blockchain.
-Anyone can submit a transaction, and it will automagically find its way to everyone else running the app.
+Anyone can submit a `transaction`, and it will automagically find its way to everyone else running the app.
 Everyone's `state` objects will constantly be kept in sync with each other.

 A Lotion application is often a single function of signature `(state, tx)` which mutates your blockchain's `state` in response to a transaction `tx`.
 Both are just objects.